sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-selection.rst

 Feature Selection
 =================

 In machine learning and statistics, feature selection, also known as variable selection, attribute selection, or variable subset selection, is the process of selecting a subset of relevant features (variables, predictors) for use in model construction.
-Feature selection techniques are used for several reasons:
+Feature selection techniques are used for several reasons like:

-- to have simplification of models to make them easier to interpret by researchers/users
+- to have simplification of models to make them easier to interpret by researchers/users.
-- to have shorter training times
+- to have shorter training times.
-- to avoid the curse of dimensionality
+- to avoid the curse of dimensionality.
-- to have enhanced generalization by reducing overfitting (formally, reduction of variance)
+- to have enhanced generalization by reducing overfitting (formally, reduction of variance).

 - https://en.wikipedia.org/wiki/Feature_selection

 Apache Spark has the following Feature Selectors.
-Fire Insights provides them as Processors to be easily used in the workflows:
+Fire Insights provides them as Processors to be easily used in the workflows.

 Feature Selection Processors in Fire Insights